odileandres/Adata_scientists_project2/index.md

       <p>
        <figure>
         <img style="float: right;" src="/images/Percentage_global_peok.png">
-        <figcaption>Percentage of representation in the media in term of number of quote, for men and women per year.</figcaption>
+        <figcaption>Percentage of representation in the media in terms of number of quotes, for men and women per year.</figcaption>
        </figure>
       </p>
     </article>